MOISECHRIST/RNAseq_Project/readme.md

 1. Baseline similarity: Wild-type control and double knockout control samples show nearly identical gene expression profiles, indicating minimal constitutive effects of the knockout in uninfected conditions.
 2. Divergent infection responses: Two distinct gene expression patterns emerge upon infection:
-    - **Pattern A (PC1-driven genes):** Infected wild-type samples remain transcriptionally similar to control samples, while infected double knockout samples show marked divergence.
+    - Infected wild-type samples remain transcriptionally similar to control samples, while infected double knockout samples show marked divergence.
 This suggests these genes are upregulated in wild-type mice upon infection but downregulated (or fail to respond) in double knockout mice.
-    - **Pattern B (shared response genes):** Both infected wild-type and infected double knockout samples diverge from controls in the same direction.
+    - Both infected wild-type and infected double knockout samples diverge from controls in the same direction.
 This indicates genes whose infection-induced expression changes are preserved despite the knockout, suggesting IFN-independent infection responses.

 These patterns confirm that the double knockout substantially alters the transcriptional response to *T. gondii* infection for a subset of genes, while other infection-responsive genes remain intact.

 ### **Differential expression analysis**

-Selection of pairwise comparison
+We asked ourselves questions based on the research questions.
+This enabled us to draw the following pairwise comparisons :

+Tab.
+2 : Selected pairwise comparisons

 | Objectives | Pairwise comparison | Question asked |
 | --- | --- | --- |